abahmanem/near-node-setup-shardnet/challenge-7/README.md

  The chart will update continously as new data are injected in the database.
  You can also add filter to the online chart

+  ** Thougnts on STAKE_DISTRIBUTION_DECENTRALIZATION chart:

+    - This chart show that one of the trilema that the POS blockchain tries to solve : Decentralization, a few nodes have more than 60% of the total stake.

+    If they go offline at the same time, the network may broke.

+    This is not healthy for the netowrk.

+    Solutions :

+    - Cap the total stake per node if faisible.

+    - Cap the number of delegaotr per node  : no more than 1000 delegator per node, an error message can be thrown when a delegator tries to delegate to a node that has reached the treshold of 1000 delegator.

+    -On board more nodes in the netword.

+    - The Near team or the foundation managing the Near tokens can stake more on the little nodes to promote decentralization.